-Join Maxim Jago for an in-depth discussion in this video Deleting and ripple deleting, part of Up and Running with Premiere Pro CS6.
+Join Maxim Jago for an in-depth discussion in this video Deleting and ripple deleting, part of Learning Premiere Pro CS6.

 You can use In and Out box in the Source panel to add things to the timeline.
 And you can use them on the timeline to remove things using the Program Monitor or the keyboard shortcuts, for all of these things would work of course the same way.
 You can also work with individual clip segments.
 And if you want to remove a segment from the timeline, just the same, there are two options, you can either do it like a film style cut or you can do it like a video tape cut.
 If I press the Delete key on my keyboard now, I'm going to remove this shot I've got selected and, it's going to leave a gap behind.